Namecoin — The First Altcoin

 On the official subreddit, there is some activity going on, and not mainly price related.
 Quite a few developer updates are continuously being posted and has been for years.
 The general sentiment on the subreddit seems rather to be focused around technical development of Namecoin.
 The lead developer biolizard89 even suggested a full trading-talk ban.

 Looking at on-chain activity, it is evident that not much is going on on the chain right now.
-BD Ratings expect this to pick up should user-friendly browser plugins to view .bit pages be released.
+BD Ratings expects this to pick up if user-friendly browser plugins to view .bit pages are released.

 All in all, the idea of a blockchain solution to create a decentralized DNS seems like a really good fit; recently projects have tried to apply 'blockchain technology' to solve all kind of problems, and that is just stupid.
 Decentralization is a necessary evil when confronted by over-reaching authorities.
 China and others already use such power do crush dissent, and so Namecoin has a real utility.